whipowill/wow-acore-mod-nerf-herder/README.md

 - ``NerfHerder.ZoneLevelEnabled`` - nerf faction NPCs over the zone recommended level
 - ``NerfHerder.ForcePvPEnabled`` - force all faction NPCs to be flagged as pvp
 - ``NerfHerder.HonorPvPEnabled`` - grant honor rewards on pvp flagged NPC kills
+- ``NerfHerder.HonorGreyEnabled`` - grey NPCs still give honor
 - ``NerfHerder.HonorPvPRate`` - adjust the rate of honor gain

-Note that this mod has no effect over any creatures in dungeons or raids.
+Note that this mod has no effect on any creatures in dungeons or raids.

 ## The Vision